dbeaver/cloudbeaver/README.md

 Cloud Database Manager - Community Edition.
 CloudBeaver is a web server that provides a rich web interface.
 The server itself is a Java application, and the web part is written in TypeScript and React.
 It is free to use and open-source (licensed under [Apache 2](https://github.com/dbeaver/cloudbeaver/blob/devel/LICENSE) license).
-See out [WIKI](https://github.com/dbeaver/cloudbeaver/wiki) for more details.
+See our [WIKI](https://github.com/dbeaver/cloudbeaver/wiki) for more details.

 ![](https://github.com/dbeaver/cloudbeaver/wiki/images/demo_screenshot_1.png)